 In October 1788, a man was found dead on his bed; he was lying on his stomach with his face buried in the pillow.
 The commissioners of the Court proceeded to the house to hold the inquest, and from the evidence of a witness ascertained that the deceased suffered from epilepsy (vallende ziekte).
 The surgeon, who was called upon to give his visum repertum, stated: ” . . .
 According to the evidence, the said Colin (deceased) suffered from epilepsy, and it is presumed had a seizure during the night.
 Being unable to cry out for assistance, he was thus smothered.
 There could have been no other cause of death that I am aware o£”

 After the beginning of last century, the medical certificates became lengthier, and show a greater amount of detail of the results of the examinations.
 There was one doctor, Dr. F. L. Liesching, whose reports occupy as much as three closely written foolscap leaves and show a careful and conscientious examination of the body.
-In 1820 Edward Roberts, surgeon, sent in to the Court the following report of his post-mortem examination of a slave who had died suddenly.
+In 1820 Edward Roberts, surgeon sent to the Court the following report of his post-mortem examination of a slave who had died suddenly.
 After giving the general build of the man, he says: ” There was not the slightest external mark of violence.
-My attention was drawn to the internal state of the head by a drop of blood which had oozed down the right nostril.
-On removing the scalp and upper part of the skull, both which were entirely sound, the vessels of the brain poured out their blood, as in cases of apoplexy.
-The ventricles, or cavities of the brain, were also found so much distended with a watery fluid as to confirm my opinion, which is, that ‘Patientie’ died apoplectic”.
+My attention was drawn to the internal state of the head by a drop of blood that had oozed down the right nostril.
+On removing the scalp and upper part of the skull, both of which were entirely sound, the vessels of the brain poured out their blood, as in cases of apoplexy.
+The ventricles, or cavities of the brain, were also found so much distended with watery fluid as to confirm my opinion, which is, that ‘Patientie’ died apoplectic”.

 In 1822 a sensational trial of a young man for the murder of a slave took place at Cape Town.
 The crime had been committed in the Paarl district.
 This young man had ordered other slaves to thrash the deceased.
-So violently had this been carried out that death ensured shortly after.
-Most of the evidence was that given by slaves, and although the defendant’s advocate had tried his utmost to get his client off, he was unsuccessful.
+So violently had this been carried out that death was ensured shortly after.
+Most of the evidence was given by slaves, and although the defendant’s advocate had tried his utmost to get his client off, he was unsuccessful.
 The prisoner was sentenced to death, which sentence was duly carried out.
 The district surgeon’s certificate of his post-mortem on the slave is set out in full.
 “I certify that on this day, together with a committee, I went to the farm of the Rev. Gebhardt in order to examine the body of the slave Joris, and I find as follows:- “Internal Examination.-Having opened the head and examined the brains and membranes, I found, with the exception of a small quantity of water in the stomach, no signs of disease or derangement.
 “On examining the thorax, or chest, I found it to be in a healthy condition, and nothing whatever characteristic of any disease was noticeable.
 The viscera or intestines of the abdomen or stomach were equally healthy, with this one exception, that there was a slight redness about three inches in length on one of the convolutions of one of the small intestines, the ileum, but this could not have had any fatal consequences.
-The stomach was perfectly sound, slightly swollen, and contained a quantity of liquid, clear and colourless, mixed with slime, and having a sour smell.
+The stomach was perfectly sound, slightly swollen, and contained a quantity of liquid, clear and colourless, mixed with slime, and has a sour smell.

-On examining the external parts of the body, a totally different scene presented itself: the loins showed a large mass of extravasated blood, congealed liquid, and bruised, sinewy substances; the loins and sinews of the back were bruised to such an extent that their fibres in several places could not be traced.
+On examining the external parts of the body, a totally different scene presented itself: the loins showed a large mass of extravasated blood, congealed liquid, and bruised sinewy substances; the loins and sinews of the back were bruised to such an extent that their fibres in several places could not be traced.
 This outpour of blood and liquid, the clearest consequence of a severe bruising, extended from the hips up to the square sinews of the neck, while on either side, as far down as the external oblique sinews of the stomach, there were broad blotches of coagulated blood under the different bands.
 The whole fleshy and hollow substance of the loins, indeed, appeared to be a misformed heap of coagulated blood, liquid, and sinewy substance.
-“After the last minute and careful examination of the internal parts of the body, I found no signs of disease or disorder which could have caused death, and hence the inevitable conclusion is that the slave in question owes his death to the destruction of the tissues about the loins and adjoining parts, causing such a weakening of the constitution, exhaustion of strength, and agony as gradually tended to lessen the working or pulsation of the heart to such an extent that death resulted there from.
+“After the last minute and careful examination of the internal parts of the body, I found no signs of disease or disorder which could have caused death, and hence the inevitable conclusion is that the slave in question owes his death to the destruction of the tissues about the loins and adjoining parts, causing such a weakening of the constitution, exhaustion of strength, and agony as gradually tended to lessen the working or pulsation of the heart to such an extent that death resulted therefrom.

 “ROBERT SHAND, M.D., ‘District Surgeon’.”